pizzart/MALaF/README.md

 You can get descriptive help by using the `help` command.
 ```
-## Compiling
+## Building
-If you want to compile the script for yourself at any time:
+If you want to build the executable for yourself at any time:
 1. Open the command line (both PowerShell and CMD work, on Linux (and probably MacOS too) it's usually Ctrl+Alt+T)
 2. Git the repository
     * Either install git and clone the repo